 The Municipality has skills retention and a scarce skills retention policy but experiences difficulties attracting these types of staff and keeping them due to the rural nature of the municipality and the fact that it can't offer competitive salaries.
 The scarce skills policy was approved by Council by the end of June 2013.
 The Scarce Skills Committee identifies the scarce and critical skills annually.
-The identified scarce skills at present are technical and strategic.
+The identified scarce skills at present are technical planning and strategic management.